Contact

 Research Summary

-My first book, based on my PhD and published with CUP in 2011, was a comparative study of the cultural 'aftermaths' of Allied bombing of German cities in World War II.
-It explored the ways in which… read more
+My first book, based on my PhD and published with CUP in 2011, is a comparative study of the cultural aftermaths of Allied bombing in the Second World War.
+It explores the ways in which urban… read more

 Recent Publications